 Analyse Tree

 The other view is to open the “Analyse Tree” tab.
 Here you have a graphical presentation of the different steps in your segmentation.
 By clicking on a node in your “tree”, you can change the settings for it in the menu on the right.
 Under the picture of the tree you there is a menu to Add, move or remove nodes.
-The options in the “Analyse Tree” view are the same as under Study Settings.
+The options in the “Analyse Tree” view are the same as under Project Settings.

 Switching between different Segmentations